extend-kanishka/CricketCaptainCompanion/README.md

       python main.py

-(for video tutorial you can click on this link)

 ## 🖥 App Interface
 Here is a showcase of how the application looks and what functionality it offers from the perspective of the Admin and Users: